What's New by Month in 2020

 Capital losses can be transferred to a spouse by utilizing the superficial loss rules.
 Your spouse must hold the shares for more than 30 days after your disposition before selling the shares.

-The deadline for new applications under the commercial rental assistance program is Sep 30, 2020.
+The deadline for new applications under the commercial rent assistance program is Sep 30, 2020.
 The deadline to opt-in for the September extension is Oct 30, 2020.

 Some financial institutions now offer a joint account in which the account holder retains complete control, but which will pass to the named successor account holder(s) upon death.
 This eliminates uncertainty in regard to ownership and probate.